Volume 71, Issue 1

-Cedrek McFadden, MD, colorectal surgeon with GHS, has been selected as a Liberty Fellow for the Class of 2019.
+Cedrek McFadden, MD, colorectal surgeon with Prisma Health, has been selected as a Liberty Fellow for the Class of 2019.
 This fellowship is a statewide leadership initiative founded by Anna Kate and Hayne Hipp, Wofford College and The Aspen Institute.

 William F. Schmidt III, MD, PhD, VP of Development for the Health Sciences Center and Nikki Stafford, MBA, MS, OTR/L, FACHE, CKT, administrator for Children’s Hospital and Neurosciences, are among 40 community leaders chosen to take part in the Riley Institute at Furman University’s Diversity Leaders Initiative.

 Greenville Health System was honored during the South Carolina Hispanic Chamber of Commerce ¡Impacto!
 Excellence in Business Awards ceremony.
-GHS was recognized for its support of the chamber’s mission over the last decade.
+Prisma Health was recognized for its support of the chamber’s mission over the last decade.